-- With the vehicle in the 2 (OFF) position, press the a and a on the remote entry transmitter simultaneously and hold for 4 seconds.
-The park/turn lamps will flash twice to indicate the mode change. - Press the and and and another remote entry transmitter simultaneously and hold for 4 seconds to toggle between unlocking modes.
+- With the vehicle in the 2 (OFF) position, press the and and on the remote entry transmitter simultaneously and hold for 4 seconds.
+The park/turn lamps will flash twice to indicate the mode change. - Press the and on the remote entry transmitter simultaneously and hold for 4 seconds to toggle between unlocking modes.

-Locking the doors (f)
+Locking the doors

 - Press and release to lock all doors.
 Note: The park/turn lamps will flash once. - Press and release a second time to confirm all doors have locked.
-Note: The horn will make two quick chirps.
+Note: The horn will honk once.